unoplatform/uno/doc/blog/201809-uno-wasm-intro-part-1.md

 # Introduction to WebAssembly for the Uno Platform (Part 1)

 WebAssembly, Wasm for shorts, is a hot topic these days and for good reasons.
-It has lots of promises and particularly one that interest the Uno Platform: Open up the Web to other languages and frameworks.
+It has lots of promises and particularly one that interests the Uno Platform: Open up the Web to other languages and frameworks.

 ## What is WebAssembly ?